gargvishesh/druid/docs/talaria/index.md

 ---
-id: talaria
+id: index
 title: Talaria
 ---

-> Talaria is an alpha feature.
+> Talaria is an alpha feature available in Imply 2021.12 later.
 All functionality documented on this page is
 > subject to change or removal at any time.
 Alpha features are provided
 > "as is" and are not subject to Imply SLAs.